Get involved

 Become a volunteer

 Rainbow History is an all-volunteer organization, so we depend on committed individuals and their time and talent.
-RHP’s work benefits from the diversity of our communities and we encourage people from under-represented groups to volunteer.
+We have both in-person opportunities and virtual opportunities.

 Other ways to get involved